opendnssec/odslab/recursive-bind.md

         listen-on-v6 { ::1; };
         listen-on { 127.0.0.1; };

-10. Restart BIND9 and networking
+8. Restart BIND9

         sudo systemctl restart bind9

-11. Verify by using dig.
+9. Verify by using dig.
 Notice that the AD-flag is set.

         dig @127.0.0.1 +dnssec www.opendnssec.org

-12. Also try resolving a domain where DNSSEC is broken.
+10. Also try resolving a domain where DNSSEC is broken.

         dig @127.0.0.1 www.trasigdnssec.se